 - The Library does not place restrictions on children’s cards.
 Parents or guardians should supervise and discuss library usage and parental expectations with their children.

 Including loan periods and late fees, requesting items, interlibrary loan, lost or damaged items, etc.

 Requests may be made online, by phone or in person at your neighborhood library.
 Please be sure to select the particular library where you wish to have the item delivered.

-You may request items within our catalog online!
-Simply go to our catalog, find a book or other item you would like to request, and click on the button.
-You will be asked to enter your library card number and PIN and where you would like to pick up your book.
-More detailed information about requesting items is available in the catalog.
+- To request online, make your selection from the catalog and click on the button.
+You will be asked to enter your library card number and PIN and which library location where you would like to pick up your item.

 Access Research Databases

 You can access electronic resources remotely (from home, work, school, etc.) or at your local library with a current library card.
 You can even register for a library card online, if you are 18 or older.

 Carnegie Library of Pittsburgh does retain the services of a collection agency to encourage the return of materials and the payment of outstanding bills.
 If your account becomes delinquent with lost and/or overdue items, you may be reported to the agency for pursuit of collection.
 You will also be billed $10.00 to cover the reporting fee if your account goes into collection.

 The return of materials and payment of any charges will clear your account with the agency and Library.
 Your account must return to a zero balance in order to stop the collection process.
 Outstanding accounts could be reported to the credit bureaus.